navidrome/website/content/en/docs/gsoc/_index.md

 - Implement lyrics importing (from tags or external .lrc files)
 - Make navidrome library aware of the presence of lyrics
 - Implement Subsonic API's `getLyrics` endpoint
-- In the WebUI, when lyrics are available for the current song being played, set the appropriate attributes of the Reac Music Player used
+- In the WebUI, when lyrics are available for the current song being played, set the appropriate attributes of the React Music Player used

 #### Details